0xsky/libredis-client/README.md

     RedisClient redisclient;
     # Connect to REDIS and establish a connection pool
     # If this node is a member of the REDIS cluster,
-    # a connection pool is automatically established for each primary node in the cluster.
+    # a connection pool is automatically established for each master node.
     bool bRet = redisclient.ConnectRedis("127.0.0.1", 6379, 4);

     RedisResult result;